-ACEmanager, the AceWare remote configuration and monitoring tool, simplifies deployment and provides extensive monitoring, control and management capabilities.
-ACEmanager gives you the power to monitor and control your Sierra Wireless AirLink communications platforms in real-time.
+ACEmanager, the ACEware remote configuration and monitoring tool, simplifies deployment and provides extensive monitoring, control, and management capabilities.
+ACEmanager gives you the power to manage your Sierra Wireless AirLink communications platforms in real-time.

 Simplified Deployment

 ACEmanager provides the ability to remotely set up and configure your Sierra Wireless AirLink products.
 Remote device setup and configuration reduces the deployment timeline of your wireless solution and provides a quicker path to ROI.